Seahawks training camp Day 3: What happened, injury report, highlights and more

 “In my whole tenure, we always put pads on for the third day.
 No explanation,” Wright said.
 “I was like, ‘OK, whatever.’
 We’ll put (pads) on tomorrow.
 It’s all good.”

-The intensity did ratchet up ever so Sunday — perhaps Bobby Wagner‘s return had a little to do with that — and figure that will escalate even more for Monday’s fourth practice … assuming the Seahawks are indeed in pads.
+The intensity did ratchet up ever so Sunday — perhaps Bobby Wagner‘s return had a little to do with that — and most figure that will escalate even more for Monday and the fourth practice … assuming the Seahawks are indeed in pads.

 We’re all itching for a little real football, no?